buymeasoda/soda-theme/README.md

 ## Release Notes

 Soda theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 2.
-ST2 dev builds move quickly and changes can occur with the theme API between releases, so there may be occassions where the theme doesn't quite work with a brand new dev release.
+ST2 dev builds move quickly and changes can occur with the theme API between releases, so there may be occasions where the theme doesn't quite work with a brand new dev release.

 ## Development